guzzle/RingPHP/README.rst

     You can provide a string value to specify fine-tuned future behaviors that may be specific to the underlying adapters you are using.

-    - batch: Set to ``batch`` to request that the adapter does not open and send the request immediately, but rather only open and send the request once a pool of requests is ready to send.
+    - lazy: Set to ``lazy`` to request that the adapter does not open and send the request immediately, but rather only open and send the request once the future's value is needed (e.g., it is accessed or the adapter must flush the outstanding futures).
+This option is often useful for sending a large number of requests concurrently to allow adapters to better take advantage of non-blocking transfers.

     If an adapter does not implement or understand a provided string value, then the request MUST be treated as if the user provided ``true`` rather